 I am an experienced psychotherapeutic counsellor offering couples and individuals a peaceful and supportive environment to gently explore difficult feelings and issues.

-People seek counselling for a wide variety of reasons.
+People seek therapy for a wide variety of reasons.
 These may be depression, anxiety, relationship problems, anger management, sex related issues, post natal depression, trauma, cultural issues and many more.

-The important thing to remember is that absolutely anyone is welcome to try counselling.
+The important thing to remember is that absolutely anyone is welcome to try therapy.